-God willing, when December 25th arrives I will have been around to participate in forty eight total Christmas seasons.
-Forty Eight!
+God willing, when December 25th arrives I will have been around to participate in forty nine total Christmas seasons.
+Forty Nine!
 Man did that happen fast.

 My family looks forward to Christmas each year and we do our best to make it an enjoyable season / event for everyone involved.
-Speaking formyself, I gave up on creating the “perfect” Christmas experience years ago.
-Perfect is an elusive condition.
+Speaking for myself, I gave up on creating the “perfect” Christmas experience years ago.
+Perfect is an elusive outcome.
 Just shoot for “grand”, that’s my advice.

 In all honesty, a “perfect Christmas” has not been achieved since the very first Christmas.
 By worldly standards though that first one would have been far from perfect, but indeed it was.